 In my experience well designed presses prove to be no problem as long as the operator is competent.
 All presses should have a load rating which allows a factor of safety for the press.
 Always make sure when using your press you only apply the pressure necessary to produce a print.
 Extra pressure stresses all presses which can eventually results in failure or damage.

-In this guide I have tried to assist in plain language how to choose your press and I hope it has been of assistance.
+In this guide to choosing a press I have tried to assist in plain language how to choose your press and I hope it has been of assistance.

 Rollaco Presses invites any questions technical or otherwise about its presses.